Most common breastfeeding problem #2: not offering the breast frequently and flexibly enough

 Inadequate baby weight gains.

-If you have nipple inflammation or damage, you may have no choice but to space out breastfeeds, because of the pain.
-You can find out what to do if this is your situation here.
+It is worth mentioning though that if you have nipple inflammation or damage, you may have no choice but to space out breastfeeds, because of the pain.
+You can find out what to do if this is your situation starting here.

 A three-hour pumping regime is commonly recommended as part of 'triple feeding' or 'topping up' with expressed breast milk or formula if you're facing breastfeeding problems.
-But a three-hour triple feeding regime also results in spaced out offers of the breast, and paradoxically can make it hard to build your supply.
+Although there can be a place for this, a three-hour triple feeding regime also spaces out offers of the breast, and can paradoxically make it hard to build your supply.